Ludophilia/Ft_printf/all_testcases.md

 	* For %d, %i
 	* Dynamics with ' ':
 		* A '+' overrides a ' ' space if both are used.

+* \# (pound sign):
+	* the value should be converted to another form.
+As far we're concerned for (%x, %X) conversions, a nonzero result has the string "0x" (or "0X" for X conversions) prepended to it.
+	* For %x, %X

+* \- (dash sign):
+	* The converted value is to be left adjusted on the field boundary.
+	The default is right justification.
+The converted value is padded on the right with blanks, rather than on the left with blanks or zeros.
+	* For %c, %s, %d, %i, %u, %x, %X. And %p?
+	* Dynamics with '.' and '0':
+		* A '-' overrides a '0' if both are given.
+		* (Interactions with '.' ?)

+* 0 (zero sign):
+	* The value should be zero padded.
+For %d, %i, %u, %x, %X conversions, the converted value is padded on the left with zeros rather than blanks.
+For other conversions, the behavior is undefined.
+	* For %d, %i, %u, %x, %X
+	* Dynamics with '.' and '-':
+		* This '0' flag is ignored if:
+			* used with '-' flag
+			* a '.' precision is given with a numeric conversion (d, i, u, x, and X)

 #### Field width